mathworks/docmaker/tbx/docerdoc/index.md

 ### Write documentation

 Write documentation in Markdown using your favorite editor (e.g., [Visual Studio Code](https://code.visualstudio.com/)).
-Your Markdown documents can include internal and external links and images.
-Use Markdown links within your Markdown documents.
+Include elements such as links and images.
 You can use the Doc'er documentation as inspiration for your own documentation.

 Write a table of contents called `helptoc.md`, also in Markdown.
 This document should contain:
 * a level-1 heading with the name of the toolbox